hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

   - Environment variables in GitLab CI/CD allow you to hide protected information from others who can see your code
 ---
 <iframe width="420" height="263" src="https://www.youtube.com/embed/XNhi1dw6jxI?list=PLKZ9c4ONm-VmmTObyNWpz4hB3Hgx8ZWSb" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Note that you need to follow the steps in this chapter only if you are trying to use the file in CERN restricted space.
+If you used the file in public space you can skip to the next chapter.

 So we're nearly done with getting the merge request for the CI/CD up and running but we need to deal with this error: